withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Dynamic routes

+#### Static site generation

-To generate blog posts pages, you will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths()` function.
+To generate blog posts pages statically, you will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths()` function.
 This function will be called at build time to generate the list of paths that will be rendered to HTML.

 Create a new file called `[slug].astro` in `src/pages/posts/` and import the `blogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.